Rubusch/docker__vivado/README.md

 (docker)$ exit
 $
 ```
 A folder _workspace_ is mounted into the docker container.
-Content in the _workspace_ folder thus remains when exiting the container.
-What is in the container or installed during runtime is gone after exit.
+Content in the _workspace_ folder thus persists when exiting the container.
 ## Troubleshooting

 remove the container entirely